Learning to Translate Noise for Robust Image Denoising: Image Denoising through Noise Translation

 \subsubsection{Gaussian Injection Block}

-As illustrated in Figure~\ref{fig:framework}, our noise translation network is built upon a lightweight U-Net architecture, where each layer is composed of Gaussian Injection Blocks (GIBlock).
-GIBlock incorporates a Nonlinear Activation-Free (NAF) block from NAFNet~\citep{chen2022simple} along with our key idea to align the discrepancy between training and inference stage: Gaussian noise injection.
+As shown in Figure~\ref{fig:framework}, our noise translation network is based on a lightweight U-Net architecture, where each layer contains a Gaussian Injection Block (GIBlock).
+Each GIBlock combines a Nonlinear Activation-Free (NAF) block~\citep{chen2022simple} with our key design, the injection of Gaussian noise, to consistently impose a Gaussian prior throughout the network.